 Jurisdictions That Have Adopted the UBE

-Downloadable PDF of Map: Adoption of the Uniform Bar Examination with Other NCBE Testing Services Depicted
+For a downloadable map of jurisdictions that have adopted the UBE, access the PDF map: Adoption of the Uniform Bar Examination with Other NCBE Testing Services Depicted.

 The Uniform Bar Examination (UBE) is coordinated by NCBE and is composed of the Multistate Essay Examination (MEE), two Multistate Performance Test (MPT) tasks, and the Multistate Bar Examination (MBE).
 It is uniformly administered, graded, and scored by user jurisdictions and results in a portable score that can be transferred to other UBE jurisdictions.

 The UBE is administered over two days, with the MBE given on the last Wednesday of February and July and the MEE and MPT given on the Tuesday prior to that.
 Jurisdictions that use the UBE may require applicants to also complete a jurisdiction-specific educational component and/or pass a test on jurisdiction-specific law in addition to passing the UBE.

 The UBE is designed to test knowledge and skills that every lawyer should be able to demonstrate prior to becoming licensed to practice law.
 It results in a portable score that can be used to apply for admission in other UBE jurisdictions.

 While the UBE is uniformly administered, graded, and scored by user jurisdictions, the user jurisdictions continue to independently

 - decide who may sit for the bar exam and who will be admitted to practice;